-A deprovisioning process is required for Apple iOS/iPadOS devices at end-of-life or when an employee transitions to another role.
+A deprovisioning process is required for Apple iOS/iPadOS devices at end of life or when an employee transitions to another role.
 Deprovisioning is the act of unenrolling a device from management, deleting the current user's accounts, and wiping all data from the device.

-Apple includes a feature called Activation Lock, which makes it difficult for anyone to use or sell an Apple iOS/iPadOS device that has been lost or stolen.
-Activation Lock is enabled by signing into iCloud on a device and turning on "Find My iPhone".
+The Apple feature "Activation Lock" makes it difficult for anyone to use or sell an Apple iOS/iPadOS device that has been lost or stolen.
+Activation Lock is enabled by signing in to iCloud on a device and turning on "Find My iPhone".
 As part of the deprovisioning process, the end user must remove the iCloud account or turn off "Find My iPhone" from the device, thereby disabling Activation Lock.
 This can also be accomplished by selecting "Erase All Content and Settings" from within the Settings application on the device and completing a device wipe.
-See sections titled "Wipe on Device", "Activation Lock", and "Wipe from MDM Console".
+See sections Wipe on Device, Activation Lock, and Wipe from MDM Console.